xjning03/CPT113_Group42_Hackathon2/README.md

 ## 4. Object-oriented Concept:
-The game consists of  9 classes:
+In the game, there are 9 classes that utilize object-oriented concepts:

-- FileInclusion (composition class Place) : read the two files that stores historical data, return number of places that the players has go
+1. FileInclusion (Composition class of Place): This class is responsible for reading two files that store historical data.
+It returns the number of places that the players have visited.

-- Place: set the place name, scene1, scene2, action1 and action2 by the values that pass from class BasketballCourt, Library, Cafe, Cinema and ThemePark and pass these values to the HistoryList to append the list node.
+2. Place: This class sets the place name, scene1, scene2, action1, and action2 based on the values passed from the classes BasketballCourt, Library, Cafe, Cinema, and ThemePark.
+It passes these values to the HistoryList class to append a node to the linked list.

-- PlaceList (inherited from class HistoryList and class Place) : used to link a place to the next place when the players want to continue the game.
+3. PlaceList (Inherited from class HistoryList and class Place): This class is derived from both the HistoryList and Place classes.
+It is used to link a place to next place together when players want to continue the game, maintaining the order of places visited.

-- HistoryList : implement a linked-list, append a list node when the players go to one place and write the data that is stored in the linked-list into the players’ history file when the game is ended by the players.
+4. HistoryList: This class implements a linked list data structure.
+It allows for appending a list node when players visit a new place, dynamically growing the list.
+It also writes the data stored in the linked list into the players' history file.

-- BasketballCourt (composition of class Place) : print out the setting and scene in basketball court and get the players’ action
+5. BasketballCourt (Composition of class Place): This class represents the basketball court location which is also Chapter 1 in the game.
+It prints out the setting and scenes in the basketball court and get the players' actions.

-- Library (composition of class Place): print out the setting and scene in library and get the players’ action
+6. Library (Composition of class Place): This class represents the library location which is also Chapter 2 in the game.
+It prints out the setting and scenes in the library and get the players' actions.

-- Cafe (composition of class Place): print out the setting and scene in cafe and get the players’ action
+7. Cafe (Composition of class Place): This class represents the cafe location which is also Chapter 3 in the game.
+It prints out the setting and scenes in the cafe and get the players' actions.

-- Cinema (composition of class Place): print out the setting and scene in cinema and get the players’ action
+8. Cinema (Composition of Place): This class represents the cinema location which is also Chapter 4 in the game.
+It prints out the setting and scenes in the cinema and get the players' actions.

-- ThemePark (composition of class Place): print out the setting and scene in theme park and get the players’ action
+9. ThemePark (Composition of class Place): This class represents the theme park location which is also Chapter 4 in the game.
+It prints out the setting and scenes in the theme park and captures the players' actions.

+These classes utilize concepts such as composition, inheritance, and encapsulation to organize and manage the game's functionality and data effectively.

 ## 5. Data structures(Linked-list):

-Linked list data structure is used in our game.
-A dynamic linked-list is implemented jin class ‘HistoryList’ so that it can grow and shrink during the program execution.
-Each node consists of five string data which are placeName, scene1, scene2, action1 and action2 and a pointer to the next node in the list.
-A default constructor initialise the head There are 4 member functions to manipulate the linked-list:
+In our game, we employ a linked list data structure through the implementation of a dynamic linked list in the "HistoryList" class.
+This implementation allows the linked list to expand and shrink during program execution.
+Each node in the linked list consists of five string data elements: placeName, scene1, scene2, action1, and action2.
+Additionally, each node contains a pointer to the next node in the list.
+The class includes a default constructor that initializes the head of the linked list.

+To manipulate the linked list, there are four member functions available:

-- ‘appendListNode1’: appends new node to the end of the list for player 1
+- 'appendListNode1': This function appends a new node to the end of the linked list specifically for player 1.

-- ‘appendListNode2’: appends new node to the end of the list for player 2
+- 'appendListNode2': Similarly, this function appends a new node to the end of the linked list specifically for player 2.

-- ‘writeListNode1’: open the file that stores historical data for player1 and write the contents of the linked list into the file
+- 'writeListNode1': This function opens the file that stores historical data for player 1 and writes the contents of the linked list into the file.

-- ‘writeListNode2’: open the file that stores historical data for player2 and write the contents of the linked list into the file
+- 'writeListNode2': Likewise, this function opens the file that stores historical data for player 2 and writes the contents of the linked list into the file.

+These member functions allow for the dynamic management of the linked list, enabling the addition of new nodes for each player and the ability to write the linked list's contents to respective files for historical data storage.

 ## 6. How the Game Play